Helper Methods

 <a href="/form.html?foo=bar#deep">My Form</a>

-If you just want the URL to a page without the link tag, use url_for
+If you just want the URL to a page without the link tag, use url_for.
+It

 Output Helpers